Feyerabend/logic/ERLANG.md

 calls at the same time, or insert new software without having to switch off the exchange, upgrade and then start the exchange again.

-When Ericsson looked at programming languages ​​at its development labs in the mid-80s to manage its switches, no existing language really fit.
+When Ericsson looked at programming languages at its development labs in the mid-80s to manage its switches, no existing language really fit.
 They therefore constructed their own language Erlang, named after a Danish mathematician.
 It is declarative, but also functional language.
 This means that the statements that are written are